Pair of waitresses celebrate 50 years at same Martin City restaurant

 Russell and Betty Reed share a rare distinction of serving up steaks at the same restaurant for 50 years.

-“Betty and I are like sisters we can work together without even speaking," Russell said.
+“Betty and I are like sisters.
+We can work together without even speaking," Russell said.

 Each started at Jess and Jim’s Steakhouse in Martin City in 1968.